Skip to content

 Before you do any testing, you need to settle on a test platform—or, more accurately, platforms.
 Our recommendation: Do it in stages.

-That done, try upgrading a test system that’s currently running the last generation OS: from macOS Monterey to macOS Ventura on the Mac, from iOS or iPadOS 15 to 16 on iPhone or iPad.
+That done, try upgrading a test system that’s currently running the last-generation OS: from macOS Sonoma to macOS Sequoia on the Mac, from iOS or iPadOS 17 to 18 on iPhone or iPad.
 Once again, configure these devices as you would a production system, then run them through your test suite.

 2) Start with the OS Itself